MastarCheeze/study-notes/chemistry/air.md

 1. Radiation from Sun
 2. Earth surface reflect radiation
 3. Greenhouse gases absorb radiation and emit in all directions
-4. Thermal energy loss is reduced
+4. Thermal energy lost to space is reduced